 Our Experience at The Mustard Seed Ballingarry

-As soon as we entered the cozy reception area of The Mustard Seed we were greeted and led to our accommodation for the night.
+As soon as we entered the cosy reception area of The Mustard Seed we were greeted and led to our accommodation for the night.
 Feeling totally spoilt we were given one of the suites for the night.
-The suites are perfect for families or a group of friends traveling together.
-The stylish suite has a large private sitting room downstairs, with french doors opening out onto the garden, a fully equipped kitchen and a coal effect electric fire.
+The suites are perfect for families or a group of friends travelling together.
+The stylish suite has a large private sitting room downstairs, with French doors opening out onto the garden, a fully equipped kitchen and a coal-effect electric fire.
 Upstairs there are two ensuite bedrooms.
-The bathroom stocked with luxurious toiletries.
+The bathroom is stocked with luxurious toiletries.